 On 21 April 2023 Nigerian troops rescued Hauwa Maltha and Esther Marcus when they were fetching water in the forest.
 Hauwa was rescued with a three-year-old daughter and gave birth to a baby boy a week after her rescue, but she had lost two other children to sickness while in captivity.
 Hauwa had been married three times while Esther, who was rescued with a one-year-old baby girl, had been married twice.
 Two weeks later, on 6 May, troops found another of the missing young women, Saratu Dauda, but her three children remained with the Boko Haram militant she had been forced to marry.

-This leaves 93 young women still missing.
-It is thought that some may have been radicalised and do not want to leave their Boko Haram husbands, but at least six have died, according to Amina Ali and Boko Haram commanders, who claim some were killed by Nigerian Army bombs.
+This leaves around 89 young women still missing.
+It is thought that many of them do not want to leave their Boko Haram husbands, but at least six have died, according to Amina Ali and Boko Haram commanders, who claim some were killed by Nigerian Army bombs.

 Eyewitness reports